NotaKennen/MemRat-v1/README.md

  - In-script obfuscator
  - Timed screen recording (and maybe even a full one)
  - Streaming the screen with a flask website

+The token logger in the rat is taken from: https://github.com/mouadessalim/CookedGrabber (Not mine)